Gift of Spring

 *When ordering please mention the title or item # of the above ring set

 More ring models will follow soon.
 Please contact us for prices of a sterling silver eagle feather ring mounted with a moissanite, a sapphire, a ruby, a topaz, an amethist, a turquoise, or a Swarovski zirconia.
 Marquise-, brilliant-, and Princess-cut gems in different qualities and sizes are a possibility.

-This elegant sterling silver ladies’ ring is titled ziigwan miinigoziwin, which means “Gift of Spring.”
-The design of the ring tells a story of the physical and spiritual bond between two lovers that originates in the east, the direction of springtime, and the spring of life.
+These elegant sterling silver engagement rings are titled ziigwan miinigoziwin, which means “Gift of Spring.”
+The design of the rings tells a story of the physical and spiritual bond between two lovers that originates in the east, the direction of springtime, and the spring of life.